spacelab-ufsc/kicad-library/README.md

 # kicad-library

-KiCAD Library containing components .sch symbol, PCB footprint and 3D files.
+Spacelab's KiCAD library with sch symbols, footprints and 3D models of the components used in lab.